 How to get to and from the airport:

-Authorized taxis are available at the airport and passengers get a 20% Discount Voucher for use if they need a return trip.
+Taxis: Authorized taxis are available at the airport and passengers get a 20% Discount Voucher for use if they need a return trip.
 Prices start at 16 euros.

-Private transfers can be booked in advance and provide a door to door service.
+Private Transfers: It can be booked in advance and provide a door to door service.
 A private driver will meet you in the arrivals terminal with your name and a bottle of water.
 Welcome Pickups is a well-known, popular company with local, knowledgeable English-speaking drivers, who go through specific training in order to drive.
 We used Welcome Pickups during our three days in Prague and were quite happy with the service.
-The cost of the transfer is the same one as the taxi.
+The cost of the transfer is the same as the taxi.